 An important point to recognize on this financial statement is that state appropriations and non-exchange governmental and corporate grants are required to be classified as non-operating revenues.
-This creates large operating deficits for public universi-
+This creates large operating deficits for public universities which rely heavily on state funding and governmental grants to meet their missions and goals.
+A truer measure of fiscal year net income is the amount shown on the statement as "Income/(expenses) before other revenues, expenses, gains, or losses".